-Cup plant is an herbaceous perennial plant in the sunflower family.
+Cup plant (Silphium perfoliatum) is an herbaceous perennial plant in the sunflower family that is native to the central plains of North America, though found to be invasive outside of its historic habitat.
 Mature plants can reach 4-10 feet tall, with a stout central stem that is distinctly four-sided.
-Leaves are large, up to 8 inches long, and arranged oppositely along the stem.
+Leaves are large, up to 8 inches long, and arranged opposite of each other aong the stem.
 They join together at the base, forming a cup around the central stem that can hold water.
 Leaves are coarsely toothed and have a very rough, sandpaper-like texture.
 Plants bloom in early to mid-summer, producing numerous 2-5 inch yellow flowers.
-Most flowers have 20-35 rays, and a dark yellow center.
+Most flowers have 20-35 rays and a dark yellow center.
 Small achenes are produced in late-summer, releasing seeds that are spread by wind and water.

 Distribution: